m0n0x41d/m0n0x41d.github.io/_posts/2023-11-15--The-Value-of-API-Gateway:-When-Does-It-Shine?.md

 ---

-If you are intereset in system design and architecture, I would recommend to take a look on these resources:
+If you are interested in system design and architecture, I would recommend taking a look at these resources:

 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design#rest-graphql-grpc)
 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer)